After the injury, what's next?

 Learning that you or a loved one has taken or is currently taking a recalled drug can be a frightening experience.
 Depending on the reason for the recall, you may worry that you or they have suffered serious harm or may be at increased risk for a damaging condition.
 And, if you have been harmed or are likely to experience harm based on your use of the drug, you may wonder if you are entitled to any compensation for your losses.

-Gluckstein Personal Injury Lawyers product liability claim team is ready to help if you or your loved one may have suffered serious harm from a recalled drug.
+Gluckstein Lawyers product liability claim team is ready to help if you or your loved one may have suffered serious harm from a recalled drug.
 Our knowledgeable, skilled and experienced drug recall lawyers can help determine if you qualify to make an individual claim for damages or are eligible to join a class action or mass tort proceeding against a person or entity responsible for the reason behind the recall.

 Why and how are drugs recalled?